-It was at that circumstance that all of the sin of mankind was placed on Him.
+It was at that circumstance that all of the sins of mankind was placed on Him.
 “God made him (Jesus) who had no sin to be sin for us, so that in him we might become the righteousness of God.”
 (2 Corinthians 5:21).
-Jesus felt forsaken for at that moment, it seemed that there was a separation from the Father for sin cannot be in the same presence of a holy and rigtheous God.
+Jesus felt forsaken for at that moment, it seemed that there was a separation from the Father for sin cannot be in the same presence of a holy and righteous God.

-Thus, to the person who trusts Christ for salvation experiences a miracle.
+Thus, the person who trusts Christ for salvation experiences a miracle.
 Our unrighteousness was placed on Christ and His righteousness placed upon us.
 This work of imputation is nothing short of miraculous.
 At that particular time, the greatest exchange happened – an unfair yet amazing one.

-“Wow, it all make sense to me now!
+“Wow, it all makes sense to me now!
 This is indeed good news!
 In fact, it’s great news!
 My sin upon Him and His righteousness upon me.
 Who doesn’t want that?
 Quite an amazing deal if you’d ask me.”

 As a result, after an understanding of the gospel of Jesus, he responds by turning away from sin and fully surrendering his life to Christ as his Lord and Savior.

-And to all who hasn’t surrendered their lives yet, today can be your day of salvation.
+And to all who haven’t surrendered their lives yet, today can be your day of salvation.
 What’s so good about Good Friday?
 His death provided a way for us to gain life.
 The Great Exchange occurred on Good Friday – His righteousness upon us and all our unrighteousness upon Him as we respond in faith by trusting Christ for our salvation.